-Audrey Rose, LPC, Clinical Psychologist
+Audrey Rose, LPC, Psychologist

 Relationships to the self and others feed and nurture us throughout life.
 Relationships can also cause pain and confusion.
 My approach to therapy is a thoughtful look into your relationships with yourself and important others.
 Therapy is a space to explore what has worked, failed, and what is still unknown in our lives.